melasistema/underwind/README.md

 ---

+## 🧪 Testing

+Implementing a comprehensive testing strategy is crucial for maintaining code quality, preventing regressions, and ensuring the reliability of your theme as it evolves.
+While not strictly enforced out-of-the-box, consider integrating the following types of tests:

+*   **PHP Unit Testing:** For backend PHP logic (e.g., custom functions, classes, and WordPress hooks), PHPUnit is the standard.
+This helps verify that individual components of your PHP code work as expected.
+*   **JavaScript Unit/Integration Testing:** For frontend JavaScript logic (especially Alpine.js components or any complex interactions), tools like Jest or Vitest can be used.
+This ensures your JavaScript code functions correctly in isolation and when integrated with other small units.
+*   **End-to-End (E2E) Testing:** For verifying critical user flows and theme functionality in a browser environment, E2E testing frameworks like Cypress or Playwright are invaluable.
+These tests simulate real user interactions and ensure the theme behaves correctly across different pages and scenarios.

+Integrating testing frameworks involves setting up test runners, writing test cases, and potentially adding new `npm` scripts for running tests.
+These are advanced steps that can significantly enhance the robustness of your theme.

+---

 ## 🚀 Deployment

 After running `npm run build`, a production-ready version of your theme will be generated in the `release/underwind` directory.
 This folder contains all the necessary files for your WordPress theme, optimized for deployment.